ghost368/ghost368.github.io/vscode.md

   (may not work if focus in not on interactive console)

+* set Ctrl+Shift+Alt+Enter to run current script in the terminal (unlike interactive window it's equivalent to running it from command line using python command, not copying it to ipython console)

 * add startup commands for interactive window : in settings look for run startup commands for data science;
 add as a single string (disregard json warning)
 ```%load_ext autoreload\n%autoreload 2"``` for autoreload; can add other commands in the same string separated by \n